raspberrypilearning/non-player-characters/en/step_6.md

 --- task ---

-Click on **Add Component** and add a 'Box Collider' to the Rat so that the Player cannot walk through, or climb on top of, the Rat.
-Change the y 'Center' and 'Size':
+Click on **Add Component** and add a **Box Collider** to the Rat so that the Player cannot walk through, or climb on top of, the Rat.
+Change the y Center and Size:

 ![The Box Collider component with values changed from defaults to center y = 1 and size y = 2.](images/box-collider.png)